JonathanMcCormickJr/OSSP-CS/course-options.md

+# Course Options for Future Terms

+This is a list of ideas for classes that I can add as I progress through OSSP-CS.

 **Be sure and add the appropriate courses to the appropriate folders as you go along.
 This file is basically just a dump of ideas.**

 ## Anytime